emyasa/medium-articles/aws-localstack/s3-triggered-lambda/README.md

 One can expect a response at around 11:00 GMT and onwards.

+---
+For those who want to support this, here's a link: https://ko-fi.com/alltimecode.
+(It is much appreciated, and it really makes a difference!)

+---
 # Quick Setup Guide (TLDR;)
 1. In the terminal, cd into <b>lambda-src</b> directory:
 <br/> <code>cd lambda-src/</code>